 From Via Appia Antica, walk to the 118 bus stop by turning at the corner by Caffe del Appia Antica where there are bike rentals and walking to the Appia Pignatelli- Almone stop, about a 5 minute walk.
 A great place to stop for lunch before you head to the bus stop is Trattoria Qui Nun Se More Mai, Via Appia Antica 198, across the street from the caffe.

 If you want to walk from Appia Antica, take Appia Pignatelli until you get to Appia Nuova, where you turn right.
 It’s about an hour walk.

-Bus tickets: Buy your bus ticket at a bar or tabacchi before you get on the bus and validate it in the machine on the bus the first time you use it (currently it’s good for 100 minutes after validation)
+Bus tickets: Buy your bus ticket at a bar or tabacchi before you get on the bus and validate it in the machine on the bus the first time you use it.

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.